Fast computation and theoretical guarantees for the NPMLE in exponential family mixtures: Main results

-\begin{remark}[Mixtures of power series distributions] Our work is closely related to \citet{balabdaoui2025parametric}, which studies marginal density estimation using the NPMLE in an exponential family setting with $\mu$ equal to the counting measure on $\bN$.
-While our framework covers a broader class of models, it is best viewed as complementary to, rather than an extension of, \citet{balabdaoui2025parametric}.
-Their analysis jointly relies on four assumptions, (A1)--(A4).
-Assumptions~(A1) and~(A2) require $g_0$ to have compact support.
-This is closely related in spirit to scenario~\ref{(S1)}, except that no compact interval containing the support of $g_0$ is assumed to be known a priori.
-Assumptions (A3) and (A4) require the tail of $p_0$ to be neither too heavy nor too light.
-In comparison with \ref{(S2)}, their focus is restricted to a relatively heavy-tailed regime, including, for example, the Poisson and geometric distributions. \end{remark}
+\begin{remark}[Mixtures of power series distributions] Our work is closely related to \citet{balabdaoui2025parametric}, who study marginal density estimation via the NPMLE in an exponential-family setting with \(\mu\) equal to the counting measure on \(\mathbb{N}\).
+Although our framework covers a broader class of models, it is best viewed as complementary to, rather than an extension of, their work.
+Their analysis relies jointly on four assumptions, (A1)--(A4).
+Assumptions~(A1) and~(A2) require \(g_0\) to have compact support, which is closely related in spirit to scenario~\ref{(S1)}, except that no compact interval containing the support of \(g_0\) is assumed to be known a priori.
+Assumptions~(A3) and~(A4) impose that the tail of \(p_0\) be neither too heavy nor too light.
+Compared with scenario~\ref{(S2)}, their setting is restricted to a one-sided, relatively ``heavy-tailed'' regime, covering, for instance, the Poisson and geometric distributions. \end{remark}

-Prior work on the NPMLE \eqref{eq:NPMLE} \citep{zhang2009generalized,ignatiadis2022confidence,jana2025optimal,balabdaoui2025parametric} suggests that a light-tailed $f_{g_0}$ is essential for $\hat{g}$ to exhibit near-parametric behavior.
+Prior work on the NPMLE \eqref{eq:NPMLE} \citep{zhang2009generalized,ignatiadis2022confidence,jana2025optimal,balabdaoui2025parametric} suggests that a light-tailed $f_{g_0}$ is essential for $f_{\hat{g}}$ to exhibit near-parametric behavior.
 We therefore assume: \begin{enumerate} \item There exists $\beta_0>0$ such that

 for some $b_0,b_1>0$. \end{enumerate} In scenario~\ref{(S1)}, this condition is automatically satisfied with $\beta_0=1$.
 In scenario~\ref{(S2)}, by contrast, it requires additional assumptions on $g_0$.
 See Lemma~\ref{lem:tail} for a discussion.